Result Filters

 - By matching or not matching a regular expression

-See also: Result Representation
+See also: Results representation

 Examples

-Filtering by text on the page
+Filtering by text on a page

 We use the